connormcglynn/React-Tutorial/README.md

 3.a.d Connor McGlynn

-React tutorial from the net ninja
+React Tutorial from The Net Ninja

 https://github.com/connormcglynn/React-Tutorial